-1、What is HDI PCB?
+1. What is HDI PCB?

 Typically, we build these micro-via layers on top of a basic PCB board, which can be, for instance, a single or multilayer PCB board.
-We can create such layers on both sides of the central committee.
+We can create such layers on both sides of the central board.
 Typically, we implement the electrical connection between the primary board and the other build-up layers via micro-vias.

 As the micro-via pad dimension is tiny, we can significantly reduce the board size and weight, resulting in a reduction of the overall size of the electronic product.
 The usage of the micro-vias also increases electrical performance.